MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/restoring-from-backups-stored-in-microsoft-azure.md

 ---
 title: "Restoring From Backups Stored in Microsoft Azure | Microsoft Docs"
-description: Understand considerations for restoring a SQL Server database using a backup stored in Azure Blob storage. ms.custom: "" ms.date: "03/13/2017" ms.prod: sql
+description: Understand considerations for restoring a SQL Server database using a backup stored in Azure Blob Storage. ms.custom: "" ms.date: "03/13/2017" ms.prod: sql